kngai/vue-openapi-template/README.md

 # vue-pygeoapi-template

-A generic Vue starter template for developing a UI for a pygeoapi instance (alternative for `f=html`).
+A generic Vue starter template for developing a UI that points to a pygeoapi instance (alternative for `f=html`).
 This does not contain any special CSS or styling, as it's meant as a starting point.
-Web content is mostly obtained through pygeoapi's `json` and `jsonld` data.
+Web content is primarily obtained through pygeoapi's `json` and `jsonld` data with a few exceptions of:
+- version
+- logo image

 ## Project setup